toronto22/auto-web-java-selenium-testng/README.md

 - With `Script Path` we can keep the `Jenkinsfile` value or change it if we move the Jenkinsfile to other folder
 - Click on `Save`
 # Pending issue
-- Cannot change the severity of test cases, therefore all the test cases will have default severity is `Normal`
-- Cannot attach screenshot to Allure report
 - Not able to execute test by environment configure